jhonnytech90/android_device_asus_A001D/README.md

 ```bash
 cd potato
 ```
-You now have all the tools you need and can proceed to initialize the DotOS code and device settings.
+You now have all the tools you need and can proceed to initialize the Potato code and device settings.
 Learn how to do this below:

 Configuring Git:
 ================